 |Plug-in hybrid||32-37 miles||149-202mpg||33-42g/km|

 The Skoda Superb iV Estate is one of the best plug-in hybrid cars in any class.
-Its chief rivals include the Volkswagen Passat GTE, with which it shares a lot of technology, as well as the Mitsubishi Outlander PHEV SUV, BMW 330e Touring and Peugeot 508 SW HYbrid.
+Its chief rivals include the Volkswagen Passat GTE – with which it shares a lot of technology – as well as models like the Mitsubishi Outlander PHEV SUV, BMW 330e Touring and Peugeot 508 SW HYbrid.

 If you want loads of room, great efficiency, a comfortable ride and a smooth, quiet driving experience, you can’t go wrong with the big plug-in Skoda.
-Official electric range from the 13kWh battery is up to 37 miles for the Superb iV hatchback (which is available in a more basic trim level than the Estate, and so has a usefully lower starting price).
-The cheapest estate, the SE L, will do some 35 miles, while top-spec Sportline Plus drops that range still further to 32 miles.
+Official electric range from the 13kWh battery is up to 37 miles for the Superb iV hatchback.
+The cheapest estate, the SE Technology, will do some 35 miles, while racier Sportline Plus drops that range to 32 miles.